linagliptin and metformin

 Brand Name: Jentadueto

 Linagliptin and metformin are oral diabetes medicines that help control blood sugar levels.
 Metformin works by decreasing glucose (sugar) production in the liver and decreasing absorption of glucose by the intestines.
 Linagliptin works by regulating the levels of insulin your body produces after eating.

-The combination of linagliptin and metformin is used to treat type 2 diabetes.
-This medication is not for treating type 1 diabetes.
+Linagliptin and metformin is a combination medicine used to treat type 2 diabetes.
+This medicine is not for treating type 1 diabetes.

 Linagliptin and metformin may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about linagliptin and metformin?

 You should not use this medicine if you have ever had a severe allergic reaction to linagliptin.
 Do not use this medicine if you have kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 This medicine may cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

 What should I discuss with my healthcare provider before taking linagliptin and metformin?

 You should not use this medicine if you are allergic to metformin (Actoplus Met, Avandamet, Fortamet, Glucophage, Riomet) or linagliptin (Onglyza), or: